maziac/DeZog/documentation/zsimPeripherals.md

 ~~~

 - debug: Is false by default.
 If enabled the debug area is added with a few buttons e.g. to reload the javascript code.
 This is very handy to allow fast turn around times.
-- jsPath: The path to your javascript code.
+- jsPath: The path to your javascript code, i.e. the Custom Logic.
 If not present then no additional code is loaded.
 This will work also with debug=false.
-- uiPath: The path to your html/javascript code for the UI.
+- uiPath: The path to your html/javascript code for the UI, i.e. the Custom UI.
 If not present then no additional code for the UI is loaded.
 This will work also with debug=false.
 - timeStep: If defined your javascript code will be called additionally each time that 'timeStep' number of t-states have been passed.